ietf-wg-cellar/matroska-specification/chapters.md

 idem for the data in the chapters (stored in `ChapProcessData`).

-The menu system, as well as Chapter Codecs in general, can do actions on the `Matroska Player` like jumping to another Chapter or Edition, selecting different tracks and possibly more.
+The menu system, as well as Chapter Codecs in general, can do actions on the `Matroska Player` like jumping to another Chapter or Edition, selecting different tracks, and possibly more.
-The scope of all the possibilities of Chapter Codecs is not covered in this document as it depends on the Chapter Codec features and its integration in a `Matroska Player`.
+The scope of all the possibilities of Chapter Codecs is not covered in this document, as it depends on the Chapter Codec features and its integration in a `Matroska Player`.

 ## Physical Types